 We also asked participants how they use the ADKAR Model, ultimately identifying seven possible uses.
 The most prevalent use of the model was to “leverage a structured approach and methodology,” and the least common use was to “equip senior leaders.”
 The overall effectiveness of each use, however, was extremely high regardless of the prevalence of that use.

-For each use, we asked participants to describe why they used the ADKAR Model in that specific way, how they went about applying it in that way, best practices for that specific application, and what results they experienced.
+For each use, we asked participants to describe why they used the ADKAR Model in that specific way, how they applied it in that way, best practices for that specific application, and what results they experienced.
 The result of these questions is a robust account for why and how to apply the ADKAR Model in seven unique ways, and an articulation of the results and benefits you might see if you do as well.

 Expand your use of the ADKAR Model